Care Home Negligence Claims

 How to I make a care home negligence complaint?

-Our solicitors have extensive experience in processing care home negligence claims and would be pleased to discuss your specific needs.
-We offer a free no-obligation initial consultation where we will assess the details of your individual case and answer any questions that you might have.
+Your solicitor will have extensive experience in processing care home negligence claims and would be pleased to discuss your specific needs.
+They offer a free no-obligation initial consultation where they will assess the details of your individual case and answer any questions that you might have.

-In order to make a successful claim for compensation following care home negligence, our solicitors will need to prove that the care staff provided services that fell below the expected standards and that in doing so, you suffered harm, either physically or emotionally.
-We do this through gathering evidence such as:
+In order to make a successful claim for compensation following care home negligence, your solicitor will need to prove that the care staff provided services that fell below the expected standards and that in doing so, you suffered harm, either physically or emotionally.
+They do this through gathering evidence such as:

 - Copies of medical records that confirm your symptoms